 Duo joined Howard on the salvage ship in order to rearm his various weapons and carry out a few minor repairs before he hit the skies once more to hunt down the search teams looking for what amounted to a sunken treasure.
 The self styled shinigami caught up with the Alliance's naval fleet about the same time that Heero was being escorted out of Harry's cave and ordered to leave; approximately thirty-three hours after all five Gundams had entered Earth's atmosphere.
 Duo would spend five hours hiding in the shadow of the command ship as he hacked into their communications system and monitored their progress.

-The long haired pilot was understandably confused to discover that both the downed Gundam Suit and a modified Alliance Leo that had sunk within the immediate area had mysteriously vanished seemingly without a trace sometime after they'd crashed into the ocean.
+The long haired pilot was understandably confused to learn that both the downed Gundam Suit and a modified Alliance Leo that had sunk within the immediate area had mysteriously vanished seemingly without a trace sometime after they'd crashed into the ocean.
 Odder still was the fact that there was no sign of the expected debris from the destruction of two Alliance Aries that had occurred shortly before the two more powerful suits had plunged into the ocean.
-Duo spent an hour relaying the new information back to Howard and it was soon decided that it was more important that Duo discover what had happened to the missing Gundam and his third mission was postponed as he continued to monitor the communication system of the search team.
+Duo spent an hour relaying the new information back to Howard and it was soon decided that it was more important that Duo discover what had happened to the missing Gundam and his third mission (to destroy another mobile suit facility) was postponed as he continued to monitor the communication system of the search team.

 Just before dawn the next morning, the search team determined that the pilot of the sunken Gundam must have somehow managed to survive and leave the area after they discovered a section of the ocean floor that had been recently torn up by what was believed to be heavy machinery.
 Satisfied that the other suit was not in immediate danger of falling into enemy hands (and more than a little disappointed that he would no longer be allowed to use the other suit as spare parts for his own Gundam) Duo passed along his discoveries to Howard before the God of Death rose from the sea and destroyed the entire search fleet.